TLara1/TLara1.github.io/_projects/24_project.md

 ### Faxén Laws
 We require one last element, that being the inverse relations.
 Suppose we are given the ambient flow and particle motion; how do we determine the moments?

+We begin again with the reciprocal theorem, Eq. \ref{eq: Reciprocal theorem},